 Storage enables electricity systems to remain in balance despite variations in wind and solar availability, allowing for cost-effective deep decarbonization while maintaining reliability.
 The Future of Energy Storage report is an essential analysis of this key component in decarbonizing our energy infrastructure and combating climate change.

 Energy storage is a potential substitute for, or complement to, almost every aspect of a power system, including generation, transmission, and demand flexibility.
 Storage should be co-optimized with clean generation, transmission systems, and strategies to reward consumers for making their electricity use more flexible. .
 Goals that aim for zero emissions are more complex and expensive than NetZero goals that use negative emissions technologies to achieve a reduction of 100%.
-The pursuit of a. .
-The need to co-optimize storage with other elements of the electricity system, coupled with uncertain climate change impacts on demand and supply,. .
+The pursuit of a zero, rather than net-zero, goal for the. .
+The need to co-optimize storage with other elements of the electricity system, coupled with uncertain climate change impacts on demand and supply, necessitate advances in analytical tools to. .
 The intermittency of wind and solar generation and the goal of decarbonizing other sectors through electrification increase the benefit of adopting pricing and load management. .
-Lithium-ion batteries are being widely deployed in vehicles, consumer electronics, and more recently, in electricity storage. [pdf]
+Lithium-ion batteries are being widely deployed in vehicles, consumer electronics, and more recently, in electricity storage systems.
+These batteries have, and will likely continue to have, relatively high costs. [pdf]

 This research was supported by a grant from the National Science Foundation, and by MITEI’s Low-Carbon Energy Center for Electric Power Systems.
 Researchers from MIT and Princeton offer a comprehensive cost and performance evaluation of the role of long-duration energy storage technologies in transforming energy systems.